 The Big Hitters

 Dublin’s rich mix of history, culture and nature ensures that visitors will never run out of interesting places to visit.
-Best of all, many of these – including world-class galleries parks and museums – do not charge an entry fee (or even one of those ‘suggested donation’ schemes).
+Best of all, many of these – including world-class galleries parks and museums – do not charge an entry fee.
 Enjoy!

 The Book of Kells at Trinity College